morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 When the turtle has gone unexpectedly long or short distance, we can delete the line one by one using `undo`.
-If the turtle should start from its initial state, a combination of `clean` and `home` commands make the turtle back to the initial state.
+If the turtle should start from its initial state, a combination of `clean` and `home` commands takes the turtle back to the initial state.

 - `state`

 When the turtle goes far away beyond the boundary, or you lost which one is what, you can check where they are by this command.
-The command returns absolute values.
+The command returns absolute values. _EM comment clarify or give an example_

 [note] The `forward`/`backward` or `right`/`left` commands take a relative value to the current state.